manydeps/cxxbuild/README.md

 - Parameter `--include dir` appears on file as `!include "dir"`

 Command-line parameters have priority over `cxxdeps.txt`, but `!build` parameter cannot be overwritten.

+In the future, the `!options` could be limited by operating system, e.g., `!option:windows`.

 ## Related Works